Sexual Offences Against Adults (SA)

 A person is guilty of rape if they know that the other person does not consent (or has withdrawn their consent) or are recklessly indifferent as to their consent.
 Reckless indifferent means a failure to consider the other person’s wishes.

-Under Section 47, a person is recklessly indifferent with regard to consent if they:
+Under section 47 of the Criminal Law Consolidation Act, a person is recklessly indifferent with regard to consent if they:

 - Are aware the other person might not be consenting, but continue anyway;